 Brainstorm who your stakeholders are.
-To do this, list all of the people who are affected by your work or who have a vested interest in its success or failure.
+List all of the people who are affected by your work or who have a vested interest in its success or failure.
 Some of these relationships may include investors, advisors, teammates, or even family.

 Step 2: Prioritize your stakeholders

 Next, prioritize your stakeholders by assessing their level of influence and level of interest.
-The Stakeholder Power Interest Grid is the leading tool in visually assessing key stakeholders.
+The stakeholder grid is the leading tool in visually assessing key stakeholders.

-The position that you allocate to a stakeholder on the grid shows you the actions you need to take with them:
+The position that you allocate to a stakeholder on the grid shows you the actions to take with them:

 - High power, highly interested people: Fully engage these people, and make the greatest efforts to satisfy them.